World of Tomorrow (film): Episode Two: The Burden of Other People's Thoughts (2017)

 Emily Prime spots the stasis tube containing the unconscious body of Felicia floating around a red planet in space.
 Emily 6 reveals that Felicia is the fifth back-up, Emily 5, having been separated from Emily 6 following Earth's destruction and reprogrammed to store the memories of a deceased wealthy family.
 They were best friends who both did not want to be named Emily, so they agreed to call Emily 5 "Felicia" and traded their bracelets, revealed to be identification tags, causing the numbers "5" and "6" on their foreheads to be switched.
-Emily 6 has since been searching for Emily 5, but does not remember the planet she is located at, causing her body to physically distort from thinking about it.
+Emily 6 has since been searching for Emily 5 but does not remember the planet she is located at, causing her body to physically distort from thinking about it.

-Emily 6's mind then starts breaking down further, believing Emily Prime to be Felicia, and talking about living on the red planet together despite her objections.
-She tells Emily 6 to close her eyes, which transports Emily Prime back to the younger Emily 6, who ages rapidly back to the adult Emily 6 as she talks about memories of an unknown man who was reportedly accidentally transported by one of the Outernet's time-travelling units to "nowhere," as well as two memories of past Emily's dying in large amounts of snow.
-They are then transported to the "logic center" in Emily 6's brain, who urges them to escape as soon as possible as any illogical thought could damage her brain.
-Emily Prime then thinks of a "baby dinosaur," and the system promptly collapses, shutting off Emily 6's mind.
+Emily 6's mind breaks down further, believing Emily Prime to be Felicia, and she talks about living on the red planet together.
+Emily tells Emily 6 to close her eyes.
+Emily 6 tells a story about a memory of an unknown man who was accidentally transported by one of the Outernet's time-traveling units to "nowhere."
+They are next transported into the "logic center" in Emily 6's brain, who urges them to escape as soon as possible as any illogical thought could damage her brain.
+Emily Prime thinks of a "baby dinosaur," and the system promptly collapses, shutting off Emily 6's mind.

 The two are then transported into Emily Prime's mind, where Emily 6 begins to disappear, as the neural network finishes its job of replacing Emily 6's mind with a copy of Emily Prime's mind.
 To console Emily 6, Emily Prime gives her a ticket to The Nutcracker as a present, and Emily 6 dances to the suite as she contemplates her death.
 Emily 6 gives Emily Prime her bracelet, telling her to give it to Felicia when they meet again in 230 years, and asks Emily Prime to tell her a story.
 Emily Prime tells a brief story of a superhero with untapped powers who will save everyone from monsters, before Emily 6 fades from existence.

 Emily Prime then returns to her room, with Emily 6 now having the same mind as Emily Prime, and gives her bracelet back to her, declaring herself to be her new sister.
 Suddenly, the fourth and seventh back-ups of Emily appear, telling Emily 6 that she "can't live in the past and all that" and she says goodbye to Emily Prime.